Today I begin to title my posts as

 I hope you like it

-Siempre es bueno antes de ir a dormir buscar el equilibrio entre el cuerpo y el alma y que mejor que con estas bellas imágenes de Estonia
+Siempre es bueno antes de ir a dormir buscar el equilibrio entre el cuerpo y el alma y que mejor que con estas bellas imágenes de Toscana Italia

 Espero sea de su agrado

-It is always good before going to sleep to seek the balance between body and soul and that better than with these beautiful images of Prague
+It is always good before going to sleep to find the balance between body and soul and better than with these beautiful mountain images

 I hope you like it

 Siempre es bueno antes de ir a dormir buscar el equilibrio entre el cuerpo y el alma y que mejor que con estas bellas imágenes montañosas

 Espero sea de su agrado